jganetsk/impossible-escape/README.tex.md

 - The group above happens to be Abelian.
 This means addition is commutative, or $x + y = y + x$
 - Note the standard basis $B \subset C$, consisting of vectors such as $\left(\begin{smallmatrix}1 & 0 & 0 & \dots & 0 \end{smallmatrix}\right)$, is the set of valid moves that prisoner #1 can make, since each standard basis element is a delta that toggles exactly one coin.
-- Since the field of the vector space is $\{0, 1\}$, we can simplify the definition of "basis" by removing the scalar multiplication: $\forall c \in C : c = \displaystyle\sum_{i} b_{i} \in B$ for some subset of basis elements.
-The intuition captured here is that every chessboard state can be arrived at by starting with an all-tails board and proceeding with a series of valid moves (aka single coin toggles).

 - Let $\Delta c \in B$ be the move that prisoner #1 will make.
 Therefore, $c_{1} = c_{0} + \Delta c$
 - Let $f$ be a group homomorphism from $f : C \rightarrow S$.
 In particular, we want to guarantee that $f$ is surjective, aka "onto", aka $f[C] = S$.
 Otherwise, we would not be able to encode all possible magic squares.